 In Australia, police generally do not have the power to stop and detain you for the purposes of a search.
 There are, however, a number of special powers police have which allow them to compel a person to submit to a personal search, depending on the state and territory.

 In most cases, police are required to hold a genuine suspicion or belief that a particular circumstance exists.
 What this means is that the police officer must form an opinion on whether a circumstance exists on the evidence which is available.
 It cannot be a ‘mere idle wondering’ but a genuine and rational thought.
 For example, a police officer would form a reasonable suspicion that a person has a dangerous substance on their person if a detention dog indicates there is an odour of a dangerous substance.

 There are also specific rules which police officers must follow as they complete a personal search, regardless if it is with a search warrant or without one.
 This article looks at the various state and territory rules with respect to police powers to conduct personal searches without warrant and what kinds of searches police have the power to conduct.
-For more information in relation to police searches under a warrant, read our article, Search Warrants in Australia.

 Personal searches in Queensland